 Towering peaks, breathtaking vistas, a wild, rushing river…not exactly what comes to mind when you think of Las Vegas?
 Then perhaps it’s time we properly introduce you.

-For a first-hand view of the raw power of nature, visit Hoover Dam.
+For a first-hand view of the raw power of nature, check out the mighty Hoover Dam.
 Built in 1936, it is the third-highest dam in the world and supplies power to more than 20 million people in Las Vegas, Phoenix, Los Angeles and San Diego.
-Make a day out of your dam visit and stop in Boulder City for lunch at one of the many cafes that line the quaint town’s main street.
+Interestingly, the recently completed Mike O'Callaghan-Pat Tillman bridge towering over the Hoover Dam is the world's tallest concrete arch bridge in the United States!
+An impressive throwback nod to art deco mastery, make a day out of your dam visit and stop in Boulder City for lunch at one of the many cafes that line the picture-perfect main street.
 Nevada’s southernmost city, Laughlin, is home to one of the country’s most popular motorcycle rallies, the Laughlin River Run and offers the same high-quality dining, gaming and entertainment as Las Vegas at a more laid-back pace.

 Primm, 43 miles south of Las Vegas on Interstate 15, is California’s gateway to the Las Vegas region.
 Many travelers try their first hand with lady luck here on their way to the main event.
 In the opposite direction, 79 miles northeast of the city, Mesquite greets westbound travelers from Arizona.
 Relaxing resorts and exceptional golf courses might charm you into a vacation extension.

 If the only thing keeping you from making that Las Vegas sojourn is the perceived lack of ski slopes, think again.
-Mount Charleston, less than an hour north of the city, offers skiing and snowboarding in winter months.
+Mount Charleston, Nevada's fifth tallest peak, is less than an hour north of the city and boasts incredible skiing, snowboarding and snowshoeing during winter months.
 Hiking and camping in the alpine forests of the Spring Mountains is a great way to beat the summer heat from the valley below.